Mobile Application Testing: 10-Steps Approach

-While there are developers who favor automated testing over a manual methodology, when it comes to Agile testing framework, it’s recommended to use the combination of manual and automated testing.
+While there are developers who favor automated testing over manual, when it comes to Agile testing framework, it’s recommended to use the combination of manual and automated testing.

-When a developer kicks off a testing sprint according to the mobile app test plan, it’s better for him to start off with exploratory manual testing.
-Also, as manual testing doesn’t require initial investments which is another reason to start it early on.
+When a developer kicks off a testing sprint according to the mobile app test plan, it’s better to start off with exploratory manual testing.
+Also, manual testing doesn’t require initial investments, which is another reason to start it early on.

-Make sure to keep consistent logs of all the testing sessions as a Word or Excel document.
-If you have a possibility to engage a few testers simultaneously, consider running manual test sessions simultaneously to save more time at the later stages.
+Make sure you keep consistent logs of all the testing sessions in a Word or Excel document.
+If you have a possibility to engage a few testers simultaneously, consider running manual test sessions simultaneously to save time for the later stages.